thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 # The default serial port name of mycobot 280-M5 version is "/dev/ttyUSB0", and the baud rate is 115200.
 The serial port name of some models is "dev/ttyACM0".
 If the default serial port name is wrong, you can change the serial port name to "/dev/ttyACM0".
 #Connecting Robot to Moveit
 rosrun mycobot_280_moveit sync_plan.py _port:=/dev/ttyACM0 _baud:=115200

+# This is the end to the official guide.
+Time to poke around some more.
+Found a python demo for planning and obstacle
+# avoidance.
+Lets try it.
+Error.
+I have to stop.
+I may be time limited, but I just can't right now.

+rosrun mycobot_280_moveit path_planning_and_obstacle_avoidance_demo.py _port:=/dev/ttyACM0 _baud:=115200
 ```
 https://user-images.githubusercontent.com/100303302/224466370-8e94fe91-e4f4-4e72-9f3d-82d8debc8253.mp4